A&E

 Fleck is no better as he swings from a listless inmate to an unhinged murderer in a descent into madness so quickly that it’s impressive for a movie that was so long.

-The thin line between sanity and insanity also brings us to the movie’s crux and where the decision to make the film a jukebox musical comes into play.
+There is a thin line between sanity and insanity.
+This brings us to the movie’s crux and where the decision to make the film a jukebox musical comes into play.

 The musical elements, the imagined sets, the singing, and even the beginning cartoon scene all show us that the Joker is an entertainer and an actor, but how far does this go?
 Is the Joker an act or the true persona?
 A climax point in the movie, which ultimately falls flat.